codee-com/open-catalog/Checks/PWR029/README.md

 challenging situations, help programmers to understand the implications from the performance viewpoint, and suggest how to overcome these issues through alternative ways of coding that are more hardware-friendly.

-### Actions

-Remove the integer increment statement from the loop body, updating the array references in the loop body and recalculating the index expressions correspondingly.

 ### Code example